 The Remuneration Committee is also responsible for making recommendations for the grants of awards under the Company's share option schemes.
 In accordance with the Remuneration Committee's terms of reference, no Director may participate in discussions relating to his own terms and conditions of remuneration.

 The Corporate Governance Code provides that the Remuneration Committee should comprise at least three members, all of whom should be independent non-executive directors.
-The membership of the Company's Remuneration Committee comprises three members, namely Guido Demuynck, Susan Hooper all of whom are independent Non-Executive Directors.
-The chairman of the Remuneration Committee is Mr Demuynck.
+The membership of the Company's Remuneration Committee comprises two members, namely Barry Eccleston and Peter Agnefjäll all of whom are independent Non-Executive Directors.
+The chairman of the Remuneration Committee is Mr Eccleston.
+The third member is due to be announced.
 The Company therefore considers that it complies with the Corporate Governance Code recommendations regarding the composition of the Remuneration Committee.